jameshughes89/cs2XX-ComputerArchitecture/site/labs/logic/combinational-logic.rst

 For these questions, feel free to use a single Digital workspace for all the circuits.
 However, label each circuit with labelled rectangles.
-These are components that can be found under "Components -> Misc. -> Decoration -> Rectangle".
+These are components that can be found under **Components -> Misc. -> Decoration -> Rectangle**.

 Where possible, each question should have complete tests.
-The test component can be found under "Components -> Misc. -> Test case".
+The test component can be found under **Components -> Misc. -> Test case**.
 Once a test component is placed on the workspace, right click on the component to edit the test data.

 Questions may have restrictions on the logic gates that may be used.
 When restrictions are stated, they only apply to the gates; inputs, outputs, wires, etc. may be still be used.